parsinglogic/java-fp/README.md

-## Why this library - rather than all the others
+## Why this library? - rather than all the others

 This library haas "laziness" built into it - so it is possible to work with infinite collections and, as long as you don't try to visit every element, they are kinda useful.